Thinking about becoming self-employed Part 2: Taxes, taxes, taxes

 What are the tax-free thresholds for freelancers?

 Germany has a tax free threshold, which basically means that every Euro earned under that threshold is not subject to income tax.
-The current tax free threshold in 2022 is at 9,948 Euros.
+The tax free threshold in 2024 is at 11.604 Euros.

 There are further tax free thresholds that you can use to your benefit, for example in regards to trade tax as well as for investment income.
 Parents are also able to claim additional benefits for their kids.